AlyeskaBear/becca/README.md

 I owe you this.
 It's on my To-Do list.

+In the meantime, the code is generously documented.
+I explain all my algorithmic tricks and justify some of my design decisions.
+I recommend starting at `connector.py` and walking through from there.

 ### Join us

 [![Join the chat at https://gitter.im/brohrer/becca](https://badges.gitter.im/brohrer/becca.svg)](https://gitter.im/brohrer/becca?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) provides a forum for users to share questions, solutions, and experiences.